-The Division of Microbiology analyzes samples originating from diversified environmental resources.
+The Division of Environmental Sciences Microbiology area analyzes samples originating from diversified environmental resources.
 At Central Laboratory, the Division is divided into two analytical sections - Dairy and Water Microbiology and Food/Shellfish.

 The two Regional Laboratories - Eastern Shore Regional Laboratory (ESRL) and Western Maryland Regional Laboratory (WMRL) - all perform water microbiology analysis.
 The WMRL also analyzes dairy samples and the ESRL performs analysis of shellfish growing water samples.